 Loren Dubberke, Executive Director, has been serving at FACE even before it existed.
-Since 2011, Loren has worked behind the scenes to plan and launch the Community Based Organization we now know as Fresno Area Community Enterprises.
-Loren works on staff at North Fresno Church as an Associate Pastor and credits the congregation for stepping up and out in the creation of FACE “We wanted to do something more to serve and help our neighbors beyond simply doing emergency care and to better address the root causes of poverty, unemployment and brokenness we were seeing firsthand in our neighborhood.”
+Since 2011, Loren has worked behind the scenes to plan and launch a Community Based Organization that we now know as Fresno Area Community Enterprises.
+As Associate Pastor at North Fresno Church, he credits the congregation for stepping up and out in the creation of FACE.
+“We wanted to do something more to serve and help our neighbors beyond simply doing emergency care and to better address the root causes of poverty, unemployment and brokenness we were seeing firsthand in our neighborhood.”

 In August of 2013, Rhonda Dueck was invited to step on board as an administrator to the newly formed Fresno Area Community Enterprises.
 Rhonda credits the mission of FACE as one of the reasons she became passionate of the work FACE does, “I was immediately drawn to the mission and vision of FACE and was eager to bring my passion for people, programs and organization to this budding entity.”

 As FACE’s Bookkeeper, Marly In works to track donations, run payroll for staff, manage bookkeeping and invoices as well as various other financial tasks as needed for a smooth operating system.
 Marly came on staff with FACE in October of 2016.
-According to Marly, “FACE is a unique non-profit where we are engaging with people thru whatever stages of their life they are in.
-I love that FACE is growing and I am learning a lot by being apart of the team.”
+According to Marly, “FACE is a unique non-profit where we are engaging with people through whatever stages of their life they are in.
+I love that FACE is growing and I am learning a lot by being a part of the team.”

 When Ruben is not busy working in the yards around town, you can bet he is visiting with family and friends and playing music.
 Fun fact: while attending CSUF as a music major, Ruben was in three performances of the Taming of the Shrew at the Kennedy Center.